STMicroelectronics/fp-sns-allmems1/README.md

 This package, together with the suggested combination of STM32 and ST devices can be used, for example, to develop wearable applications, and, more in general smart things applications.

-The software runs on the STM32 microcontroller and includes all the necessary drivers to recognize the devices on the STM32 Nucleo development board and expansion boards, as well as on the STEVAL-BCNKT01V1, STEVAL-MKS1BOX1 and STEVAL-STLKT01V1 evaluation boards
+The software runs on the STM32 microcontroller and includes all the necessary drivers to recognize the devices on the STM32 Nucleo development board and expansion boards, as well as on the STEVAL-BCNKT01V1 and STEVAL-MKS1BOX1 evaluation boards

 The expansion is built on STM32Cube software technology to ease portability across different STM32 microcontrollers.